 How to Teach Early Years Phonics

 Written for us by an Early Years leader, this post outlines a suggested phonics session.
-The activities and routine will be appropriate for all mainstream settings and with a little imagination to any SEN setting.
+The activities and routine will be appropriate for all mainstream settings and with a little imagination any SEN setting.
 The phonics session mirrors what I taught to my class.
 Keeping the same routine really helped my autistic learners and is the key takeaway from this post.
 I have outlined some of the research in the area of Autism and phonics in the section below.
-There are a number of Phonics schemes available I used Read Write Inc and some of the resources I used are available on the resources page.
+There are several Phonics schemes available I used Read Write Inc and some of the resources I used are available on the resources page.
 The author of this post uses Letters and Sounds.

 Teaching Phonics to all Learners